Celebrating the Publication of My New Book

 - Simple Guide Celebration Giveaway (1:51)

-- Also, the first 50 people to email me the receipt of their book purchase will receive a free copy of my ebook: Reintroducing Foods on the Paleo Autoimmune Protocol.
-And everyone who sends me their receipt is eligible for some printable PDFs from the book: an AIP Grocery List, the AIP Food Pyramid, and the AIP Foods to Avoid.
-Send your receipt through my contact form.
+- Update: The giveaway is over, but everyone who sends me their receipt is eligible for some printable PDFs from the book: an AIP Grocery List, the AIP Food Pyramid, and the AIP Foods to Avoid.
+Send your receipt through my contact page.

 - Thank You to our Podcast Sponsor – Paleo on the Go (2:28)